OPRAH'S DEAD SON

 "Yeah, no shit," Giselle says.

-Abraham's father smiles.
+Abraham's father smiles again.
 He likes her.
 She can tell.
-"If it hadn't been for Hieronymus Bosch I never would have wanted to live in The Garden of Earthly Delights."
-He looks out across his porch to the tall grass, to the thistles and the flowers and the naked child next door and the squirrel on the roof and the birds and the lilacs and bees and butterflies and honeysuckle and jasmine, the waves of heat rising.
-"This is as close as I could get," he says.
+"If it hadn't been for Hieronymus Bosch I never would have wanted to live in a place like this."
+He looks out across his porch to the tall grass, to the thistles and the flowers and the naked kid next door and the squirrel on the roof and the birds and the lilacs and bees and butterflies and honeysuckle and morning glories, the waves of heat rising.

-"Well, what I know's not all that much, except that he used to sneak self-portraits of himself into some of his paintings.
+"Well, it's not all that much, except that he used to sneak self-portraits of himself into some of his paintings.
 He used to, like, hide himself under all sorts of weirdo things.
-When you look at his pictures, that's the first thing you see, him peeking out at you with a self-satisfied smirk on his face."
+When you look at some of his pictures, that's the first thing you see, him peeking out at you with a self-satisfied smirk on his face."

 "What besides everything is there?"

-"Okey-dokey.
-Whatever you say.
+"Okay, whatever you say.
 I had my chances."
 He smiles a shy smile.

 "You really called your son The Mayonnaise Man all his life?"
 She frowns.